ph0tosynthes1s/ph0tosynthes1s/README.md

 ## About me

-- 🦾 I'm a Full-Stack Developer
+- 🦾 Full-Stack Developer
-- 👥 I can work in a team
+- 👥 Work in a team
 - 🚴‍♂️ Doing Sports

 ## Skills